Bottom Line Social Media Metrics for the C-Suite

 Finding a way to consolidate the ups and downs, benefits and losses of a social media campaign or long-term branding strategy is a critical part of the program.
 Proving ROI, direct leads and revenue takes work, which is why it’s important to identify metrics that can lead to sales.

 The following analytics will paint a picture for your C-suite, allowing for more insightful data so you can express how this translates to potential sales, and better brand positioning and awareness for the company:

 Quality & Reach

 Your followers, fans, group members and subscribers consist of your potential leads, so you should assess the quality of those lists.
 Assigning a value to those followers and qualifying those leads is your best bet in reporting them as engaged audiences (engaged here defined as open to receiving direct messages and becoming nurtured leads).
-Start by valuing followers based on their engagement with your content - a quality score if they themselves have a high Klout score or are listed; a reach score if they frequently share your content to their network.
+Start by valuing followers based on their engagement with your content – a quality score if they themselves have are an influencer or are verified; a reach score if they frequently share your content to their network.

 Engagement & Qualified Leads